WatDuhHekBro/VelsarborEnglish/README.md

 - Fancy Text: 95%
 - Database: 24%
 ## Sections/Areas
-*It's important to note that the Helnovian Mine is an EXTREMELY enormous section of the game.*
+*It's important to note that the Helnovien Mine is an EXTREMELY enormous section of the game.*
 - Prologue: 100%
 - Sinkholm: 90%
 - The Sink-Lohne Pass: 75%